 Ohio Wesleyan currently is running our HVAC systems 24/7 to increase indoor air quality.
 We change the air filters quarterly.
 We continue to evaluate the number of air changes per hour and the use of outside air in the HVAC systems.
-In addition, we are investigating the addition of Bipolar Ionization, UV-C lights, and MERV filters in the HVAC systems, but we have not yet determined the appropriate action.
+In addition, we are investigating the addition of Bipolar Ionization, UV-C lights, and MERV filters in the HVAC systems.

 As for our residence halls, Stuyvesant and Smith (West) have air-conditioning.
 Welch and Hayes have outside air handlers that allow fresh air to replace air that is exhausted from the building, and this system is running 24/7.
 Students may open windows in Bashford and Thomson to allow fresh air to enter their rooms.

 Every campus building is a unique situation.
 Also in response, we are working to move classes out of classrooms that have limited airflow and are investigating the use of outdoor tents to gain additional classroom space.

 The university is determining the maximum capacity in academic classrooms, meeting rooms, lounges, dining venues, Beeghly Library, Slocum Hall Reading Room, and other public spaces that will allow for 6 feet of distance between occupants.
 Classroom assignments will be made in accordance with this guideline.
 Course enrollments and schedules will be adjusted, if necessary, to ensure adherence to the guideline.